grpc/proposal/A14-channelz.md

 ## Channels and Subchannels

-Channels and Subchannels are hierarchically organized into a DAG structure.
-A channel may have any number of channels and subchannels.
-Each subchannel can also have channels and subchannels.
-Each channel and subchannel may also have any number of sockets.
-However, a given channel or subchannel cannot have heterogeneous children.
-That is, a channel or subchannel may have channels and subchannels, or  have sockets, but not both.
+Channels and Subchannels, or descendent channel, are hierarchically organized into a DAG structure.
+The union of all channels and subchannels may not contain a cycle.
+A descendent channel may have any number of descendent channels.
+Each descendent channel may also have any number of sockets.
+However, a given descendent channel cannot have heterogeneous children.
+That is, a channel or subchannel may have descendent channels, or have sockets, but not both.

-A subchannel represents a channel that is load balanced over.
+A subchannel represents a channel that is load-balanced over.
 When a channel has both subchannels and channels, the channels are not delegated to by the superchannel.
-Channels and Subchannels will be used interchangeably unless explicitly noted.
+An example would be a channel that is used by the ancestor channel, but does not handle RPCs given by the application.

 Each channel has a ChannelRef reference which includes the channel id and an optional name.
 The name is included for human consumption.
 There are no